hyperledger/identus-mediator/README.md

 **Compile** - sbt> `webapp / Compile / fastOptJS / webpack`

 **Open the webpage for develop** - open> `file:///.../webapp/index-fastopt.html`

+### Configure the Mediator

+The default configuration is set up [application.conf](/mediator/src/main/resources/application.conf).
+So in order to configure the mediator for your needs.
+You can either change the default configuration, or you can se up environment variables that overrides the defaults:

+For set up the mediator identity:
+- `KEY_AGREEMENT_D` - is the key agreement private key (MUST be a X25519 OKP key type).
+- `KEY_AGREEMENT_X` - is the key agreement public key (MUST be a X25519 OKP key type).
+- `KEY_AUTHENTICATION_D` - is the key authentication private key (MUST be an Ed25519 OKP key type).
+- `KEY_AUTHENTICATION_X` - is the key authentication public key (MUST be an Ed25519 OKP key type).
+- `SERVICE_ENDPOINT` - is the endpoint of the mediator.
+Where the mediator will be listening to incoming DID Comm messages.

+For set up the mediator storage (MongoDB):
+- `MONGODB_PROTOCOL` - is the protocol type used by mongo.
+- `MONGODB_HOST` - is the endpoint where the MongoDB will be listening.
+- `MONGODB_PORT` - is the endpoint's port where the MongoDB will be listening.
+- `MONGODB_USER` - is the user name used by the Mediator service to connect to the database.
+- `MONGODB_PASSWORD` - is the password used by the Mediator service to connect to the database.
+- `MONGODB_DB_NAME` - is the name of the database used by the Mediator.

 ## Run